 After it’s Broadway premiere, NY1 magazine hailed it “A THRILLING ROCK-SOLID HIT!
 ANDREW LLOYD WEBBER’S MUSIC IS HIS BEST IN YEARS!”

-Theatre: Gillian Lynne Theatre (formerly the New London Theatre, Drury Lane, London WC2 Genre : Musical Nearest Tube Station: Covent Garden on the Piccadilly line or Holborn on the Piccadilly & Central lines Opened : 14th November 2016 Booking to : May 2018 Performance Times: Monday, Wednesday to Saturday at 1930; Thursday & Saturday at 1430; Sunday at 1500.
+Theatre: Gillian Lynne Theatre (formerly the New London Theatre), Drury Lane, London WC2 Genre : Musical Nearest Tube Station: Covent Garden on the Piccadilly line or Holborn on the Piccadilly & Central lines Opened : 14th November 2016 Booking to : October 2019 Performance Times: Monday, Wednesday to Saturday at 1930; Thursday & Saturday at 1430; Sunday at 1500.
 Extra performances during previews and school holidays.
 Check availability here Audience suitablitly : Ages 8 – 80 years

 To be honest I wasn't expecting much because I hadn't been a great fan of the film, but I was more than pleasantly surprised by the stage musical.
 In my opinion it worked so much better with songs and the fantastically talented children were the genuine stars.
 Only wish I knew which child cast we saw because I'd love to name them all as utterly awesome.
 A really, really good show which I am recommending to all friends who have teenage children - they will, just as those that were watching on the night, love it!!!